gopro/labs/docs/control/tech/README.md

 * **B001** thru **B999** M2 only: preset friendly B001 to B999 for bitrate control e.g. B180 in a preset name will be 180mbs
 * **BASE** H8-13/M1-2: Base file name change, adding to beginning of the filename.
 Input: H10-13 supports wildcards within [ ]: like [yyyy-mm-dd] or [HH-MM-SS]  e.g. A-[yyyymmddHHMMSS] WARNING: GoPro App and cloud will not support renamed files. e.g. `*BASE="CamA-[yy-mm-dd]"`
 * **BERS** H10-13: Bypass ERS compensation, extremely rare usecases.
 Input Data: 0-display, 1-enable, 2-enable only with EIS off e.g. `*BERS=2`
+* **BFLK** H13 only: to bypass shutter speed deflicker controls, to allow for continuous shutter speeds from 1/fps.
+This is priorily used for when locking the ISO, setting ISO Max to 100, now the camera can only use the shutter to autoexpose.
+Yet the deflicker control black some shutter speeds, if you are shoot outdoor/daylight, the deflick control is not needed.
 * **BIAS** H9 only (new cameras use EVBS): Bias is like EV Compensation, but it can only be used after recording has began.
 It is a hack designed to tweak exposure during a livestream or webcam session.
 Input Data: Number of stops between -6 and 6, supports half stops like 3.5.
 * **BITR** H10-13/M1-2: set the compression in Mb/s for the Protune High Bitrate setting.
 Normally this would be around 100Mb/s, however higher (or lower) rates may be achieved with newer SD Cards.Input Data: MB/s from 2 to 200. e.g. `*BITR=180`
 * **BITH** H10-12: set the compression for LRVs in Mb/s.
 Normally this would be around 4Mb/s, however higher (or lower) rates may be achieved with newer SD Cards.
 Input Data: MB/s from 1 to 100.